Hometown: San Francisco and LA – art, glamour and great food combined

 [Aer Lingus flies to San Francisco daily.
-The Aer Lingus September Sale is now on.
 Book now and look forward to a happy winter]

 Adrienne Borlongan was born and raised in Los Angeles.
 She is the chef and owner of Wanderlust Creamery, a Los Angeles-based artisanal ice-cream business.